How To Heal Injuries

 - The hip.
 There are, in general, 5 causes of hip pain, diagnosable by single physical exam maneuver: the examiner simply asks the patient to point with their index finger to the exact location of pain.
 Depending on where they point, the cause of hip pain will be: quadraceps tendonopathy, trochanteric bursitis, pain localized to the hip joint itself (usually from arthritis), sacroiliitis, or low back pain.
 Sometimes a leg-length discrepancy causes hip pain and can easily be solved by wearing a heel lift.
 Trochanteric bursitis can usually be cured with a single cortisone shot.
 The other types of injuries usually require NSAIDs and/or physical therapy.

 - The heel.
 The most common cause of heel pain in adults is plantar fasciitis.
 The most common presentation involves heel pain that’s worse with the first step of the morning (getting out of bed) but which improves modestly as the patient walks on it early in the day and then gets bad again near the end of the day.
-Flexible heel inserts combined with NSAIDs, a night splint, and a reduction of walking help.
+Rest—meaning, not walking—is the mainstay of therapy, but very difficult for most patients to accomplish.
 In recalcitrant cases, a steroid injection into the sole of the foot may be necessary (and really hurts).
+A recent study suggests PRP (platelet rich plasma) injections are likely to be more effective in the long run than steroid shots.